 Instructions to TGah Editor: Change the 1st paragraph in subclause 8.2.5.2 as follows:

-Within a frame (excluding Data frames containing QoS CF-Poll, PSMP frames, and frames that have the RDG/More PPDU subfield equal to 1, and (Short) Beacon frames(#15,59,168)) transmitted under EDCA by a STA that initiates a TXOP, there are two classes of duration settings: single protection and multiple protection.
+Within a frame (excluding Data frames containing QoS CF-Poll, PSMP frames, frames that have the RDG/More PPDU subfield equal to 1, Short Beacon frames, and frames transmitted by an S1G STA with the TXVECTOR parameter RESPONSE INDICATION equal to Long Response(#15,59,168)) transmitted under EDCA by a STA that initiates a TXOP, there are two classes of duration settings: single protection and multiple protection.
 In single protection, the value of the Duration/ID field of the frame can set a NAV value at receiving STAs that protects up to the end of any following Data, Management, or response frame plus any additional overhead frames as described below.
 In multiple protection, the value of the Duration/ID field of the frame can set a NAV that protects up to the estimated end of a sequence of multiple frames.
 Frames that have the RDG/More PPDU subfield equal to 1 always use multiple protection.
 PSMP frames always use multiple protection.
-(Short) Beacon frames in S1G always use multiple protection(#15,59,168).
+Short Beacon frames in S1G always use multiple protection(#15,59,168).
+Frames transmitted by an S1G STA with the TXVECTOR parameter RESPONSE INDICATION equal to Long Response always use multiple protection.
 The STA selects between single and multiple protection when it transmits the first frame of a TXOP.
 All subsequent frames transmitted by the STA in the same TXOP use the same class of duration settings.

 For S1G STAs, Duration/ID field determination rules are further specified in 9.3.2.13 (Response Indication procedure).